Small Business Friendly Projects

-The Small Business Friendly Projects initiative minimises the impact of construction on businesses by targeting both those responsible for construction projects; as well as the business owners that could be impacted by these projects.
+The Small Business Friendly Projects initiative aims to minimise the impact of construction on businesses by targeting both those responsible for construction projects as well as the business owners that could be impacted by these projects.

 Construction work and infrastructure projects can have a significant impact on small businesses.
 This can include both financial and non-financial disruptions, such as a loss in turnover, reduction in customers and disruption to deliveries caused by road works.

 As small business stakeholders have different needs to the broader community, we recommend government agencies have a specific small business engagement strategy in place to help minimise disruptions and the likelihood of complaints while the construction work is carried out.

 To assist both state government agencies, local government organisations and small business owners, we have created three practical guides which outline the steps you can take to minimise the disruption caused by construction work.

 Guideline to help government agencies support small businesses